lpeacock200/notes/update_ideas.md

 Questions/thoughts
 - Can there ever be existing ratings for these features?
 If the user could rate from somewhere else, we'd want to filter those selections out of this page.
 - From the mockup, we'd need a separate model that represents a specific booking of an Activity by the user on a particular trip, which would include the date and other info.
 Call it ActivityBooking.
 We can include that object in the appropriate query result and pass to the view.
 It shouldn't affect the overall flow of ratings / features for this execise.
 It's possible it adds one level of indirection as a Trip could have Activites :through => ActivityBookings, etc.
-- This ^ assumes we don't handle different FeatureRatings for the same Activity in a different trip for the same user.
+    - By linking a TripRating to an Activity, which will be the same across different Trips for the same User, the User in this case can only give it a rating once.
+For this scope, that seems OK since having contrasting FeatureRatings for the same Activity from the same User in different Trips means we'd more likely be focusing on aspects of the booking, such as guide, time of year, etc.
-- Options for how to limit the activites per feature on the Final Review Page(s):
+- Options for how to limit the Activites per feature on the Final Review Page(s):
   - Prioritize activites linked to fewer trips or ActivityBookings.
 Advantage is allowing new or lesser known activites to get visibility and collecting more data.
+This is the option chosen.
   - Prioritize activites with the most trips or ActivityBookings.
 Advantage is focusing on what most people already like.
 This may result in a more stagnant user experience as the same activites always rise to the top of searches / automated itineraries.
+- To decide on which Activites and TripFeatures are surfaced, we join against popularity / rankings tables that are created and maintained separately.
+For the first iteration of this feature, the queries to get rankings could be done at the time of request and applied as a subquery or applied as an in-memory filter after Activites or TripFeatures are fetched.
+  - The rankings tables could be helpful in other queries / features as it's probably a common filter and sorting requirement